 2. Don’t Rely Heavily on Pull-ups

-If I could do it all over again, I would say no to pull-ups from day one.
+If I could do it again, I would say no to pull-ups from day one.

 3. Don’t Attempt Potty Training Until Your Kiddo is Ready

 Ok, this one is crucial.
-I waited to potty train my daughter until she was about 2.5, and while that is still fairly young, she was ready.
-But, starting too early can lead to some added stress no mama has time for.
+I waited to potty train my daughter until she was about 2-1/2, and while that was still fairly young, she was ready.
+But starting potty training too early can lead to some added stress no mama has time for.
 Plus, you don’t want to make the situation unnecessarily stressful for your babes.
-All kids eventually stop requiring diapers, so don’t stress it!
+All kids eventually stop requiring diapers, so don’t stress about it!
 Your kiddo will get there in their own time!
 Just be sure to keep an eye out for readiness signs and, even then, take it slow.

 4. Have Multiple Potties!

 No, you don’t have to install actual toilets everywhere, but having those little kid portable potties set up around your house will save you so much stress and cleanup!

 When I started potty training, my daughter would give us zero warning when she needed to go (this happened a lot!).
 So, before I wised up, I was carrying the little potty from across the house, hoping we would get to the bathroom in time.